Train ticket

 A train ticket is a transit pass ticket issued by a railway operator that enables the bearer to travel on the operator's network or a partner's network.
 Tickets can authorize the bearer to travel a set itinerary at a specific time (common for long-distance railroads), a set itinerary at any time (common for commuter railroads), a set itinerary at multiple times, or an arbitrary itinerary at specific times.
 The last two categories are often called passes: the former is often sold as a discounted block of trips for commuters; the latter is often sold to vacationers, such as European Eurail passes.

 In some countries, like Italy, and some local railways in Germany, conductors are not used.
 Instead passengers are expected to validate tickets in a special stamping machine before entering the train.
 A system of coupons that are validated with a special machine exists on the Mumbai Suburban Railway where combinations of coupons of denominations are used to get the corresponding ticket value.
 There may or may not be a conductor later on double-checking that correct tickets are actually held.
 Yet further systems are possible, for example in Japan, the London Underground and in local traffic in Stockholm, the platforms are blocked by turnstiles, forcing the acquisition of a ticket before entering the platform.

 Some train tickets are available with an option to add bus travel at either end of the train ticketed journey, as part of a wider transport network.
 For instance, the Plusbus scheme in the United Kingdom offers bus travel on an integrated ticket for an additional fee.
-In Germany, most long-distance train tickets include a "city ticket" valid on the public transit system of origin and destination.
-This is automatically included at no extra charge in all tickets purchased by BahnCard holders and is indicated on the ticket.
+In Germany, some long-distance train tickets include a "city ticket" valid on the public transit system of origin and destination.